gimlet-io/gimlet-website/src/docs/configuring-policy-based-deploys.md

 GimletD supports `push`, `tag` and `pr` events.

-It is mandatory to set either the `branch` or the `event` condition, and they can be also defined solo.
+It is mandatory to set either the `branch` or the `event` condition.
-If both are defined, the policy triggers if both conditions are satisfied.
+If both are defined, the policy triggers only if both conditions are satisfied.